 - Repeater trailers.
 We have one going on three here.
 If we need communications we can bring radio antennas and volunteers.
 A GMRS or UHF Ham repeater on a trailer at 30-35 feet can cover five miles or more.
 And we can provide Wi-Fi as available such as via satellite or long range LTE if any cellular is nearby.

 - Solar/Mesh/antenna trailers.
 We have four or so.
 The idea is to cover a wide area you need to bring/build a mesh.
 And or run some antennas for other operations.
 Also solar power (good for a one amp base load of radio/mesh gear).

 - EOC/office type trailers.
-We own one of these.
-It has a 65′ tower also but needs AC power.
+We own two of these.
+One has a 65′ tower also but needs AC power.

 - Campers.
-We have one of these- 15′.
+These are around.
 The days of piling five people in one for sleeping are over.
 The idea of 7×24 radio operations and sleeping in the same vehicle is a no. Several of the power trailers have 30A RV (2x115V) outlets to support the campers.

 - Motorhomes.
 These are popular and abundant.
 We have not seen a use case for these in the real world.
 They tend to be costly and cannot be loaned out.
 We had several at Field Day.